asitgithub/BikeSharingAssignment/README.md

 # Bike Sharing Assignment
 > This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.
-This assignment is submitted by Satya Prakash.
+This assignment is submitted by Asit Kumar Singh

 ## Table of Contents